metamodern-design/svelte-render/README.md

 # @metamodern/svelte-render

-*A "Sapper-lite" specifically for Jamstack (serverless) apps*
+*A friendly Jamstack-focused build tool for Svelte apps*

 I created this utility to scaffold build configurations for my Svelte projects.
 Because I focus on modern static sites and client-side apps that can be deployed with Netlify, Sapper includes a lot of infrastructure for server-side development that I don't need.
+Svelte Kit is around the corner as a next-gen replacement for Sapper, but it may not be production-ready in the immediate future, so I will be maintaining this CLI tool until I have a solid replacement.

 ## Features